 - Diversion of stormwater (s14(2)). - Discharge stormwater into water or onto or into land where it may enter water (s15(1)). - Discharge of stormwater onto or into land (s15(2A)).

-C.6.4.6 Stormwater discharges onto or into contaminated land or from high-risk industrial or trade premises - discretionary activity
+C.6.4.6 Stormwater discharges onto or into contaminated land or from high-risk industrial or trade premises - discretionary activity is a discretionary activity.

 The diversion and discharge of stormwater: